BlackMG27/nerd-hangman/README.md

    - the game chooses another random word from the list and pushes the used word out
 6. If the user runs out of guesses then they lose a life and the game continues
 7. If the user loses 3 times, then they lose the game
-8. Reset the game

-- resets the game by pushing all the words back into the gameWords array